How Long Should I Wait To Apply For SSDI Benefits?

 There is no "time limit" to apply for SSDI benefits.

+You can apply for benefits at any time after you become disabled.
 However, as soon as you, in consultation with your doctor(s), determine that you are unable to work and that you will not be able to work for at least 12 months due to your medical condition, you should file for benefits.
+Any delay may result in you losing benefits that you are legally entitled to by waiting longer than necessary to apply.

-If you are eligible to receive SSDI (or disability insurance), the Social Security Administration can only pay you retroactive benefits for the 12 months before submitting your application for benefits regardless of your disability onset date.
+The Application Date: This is when you submit your application to the SSA.
+The SSA can pay you retroactive benefits for the 12 months before submitting your application, regardless of your disability onset date.

-Therefore, if you wait for more than a year from the date you stop working to apply for benefits, you risk losing more benefits with each month that passes.
+Therefore, if you are eligible to receive SSDI (or disability insurance), the timing of your application is crucial.
+If you wait for more than a year from the date you stop working to apply for benefits, you risk losing more benefits with each month that passes.

 Should I File a Disability Claim?